 Health – 0.5 credits (in grades 7-12)

-Please use the following guidance to help answer questions, and please forward additional questions to: Tamara Maxwell, Content and Learning Team Director, email@example.com.
+Please use the following guidance to help answer questions, and please forward additional questions to: Tamara Mouw, Content and Learning Team Director, email@example.com.

 This guidance document is intended to be used in local district planning discussions to prepare for the new graduation requirement that all students intending to graduate during or after the 2016-17 school year successfully earn three (raised from two) credits of mathematics and three (raised from two) credits of science.
 See the revised statute below (emphasis added by DPI):